holochain/holochain-rust/README.md

 ### NixOS

-If you have `nix-shell` then feel free to use our `.nix` files.
+If you have `nix-shell` then feel free to use our `shell.nix` file.

-`shell.core.nix` and `shell.tools.nix` are split to mirror the versioning behaviour in the makefile.

 Not everything in the Makefile is implemented in nix, and a lot of things don't need to be.
 Notably the cross-platform and defensive installation of dependencies is not included.

+The nix shell contains a suite of handy bash scripts that don't exist in the Makefile.

 If you have a nix friendly system, this is the fastest way to develop and test.

+The standard docker environment is an alpine + NixOS build.

 #### Running tests